Laser hair removal

 Your laser hair removal in four steps

-1Book your consultation first
+1Book your consultation first if needed

+If you are not sure whether you are a suitable candidate, you can book an initial consultation.
 During your initial consultation, a patch test may be performed if there is any doubt about your skin type.
 Our specialists use the results of this test to adjust the laser settings to your skin so that the treatment can be performed safely.

 You will also receive further details of the process, what to expect, how many sessions you may need, etc. Please do not remove any facial or body hair beforehand to make it easier for them to draw up your personal treatment plan.